scalatra/scalatra-website/content/guides/3.0/deployment/standalone.md

 java -jar **-assembly-**.jar
 ```

-and see it will launch the embedded Jetty at port 8080 with the example
+and see it will launch the embedded Jetty at port 8080 with the example Scalatra project running.
-Scalatra project running.
-On an OS X 10.6 machine with JVM 1.6, this setup
-costs ~38MB memory.